alcove-design/alcove-dof-visualizer/README.md

 For instance, if you use Blender `v4.5`, you should download latest release with suffix `-blender4.5`.

+N.B.
+This addon relies on `numpy` python module, which should already be included in blender's python environment, so no extra install is needed.

 ### 2. Install the addon in blender